Selk-bit/UniClubs/README.md

 A presentational one-page application for our university clubs coded with Html/Css/JQuery.

+All JQuery Libraries used are pushed to repository.

-All the assests(including images and icons) are pushed to repository.
+All assests(including images and icons) are attached with the pushed code.

+Enjoy my first wacky snippets of code I've ever wrote.